odrevet/landstalker-py/README.md

 **All files goes to the `data` directory**

-* To display maps: export all tmx
+Some functionalities are only available in branches in this fork at the moment : https://github.com/odrevet/landstalker_editor

+* Export all rooms (branch export-rooms-with-flags) and move them to `data/rooms`
-* To enable heightmap (wip background collision) : Export map as csv set (heightmap csv only is needed)
+* To enable heightmap (wip background collision) : Export map as csv set (heightmap csv only is needed) and move them to `data/heightmaps`
-* To display the Ryle (aka Nigel) sprite : Select `Sprite/Sprite/Gfx000` and export as png with `file/Export sprite as png`
+* To display the Ryle (aka Nigel) sprite : Select `Sprite/Sprite/Gfx000` and export as png with `file/Export sprite animation as png` (branch `export-sprite-animation`) and move to png to `data/gfx`

 # Python packages